Multibus

 Multibus is a computer bus standard used in industrial systems.
 It was developed by Intel Corporation and was adopted as the IEEE 796 bus.

-The Multibus specification was important because it was a robust, well-thought out industry standard with a relatively large form factor, so complex devices could be designed on it.
-Because it was a well-defined and well-documented industry standard, it allowed a Multibus-compatible industry to grow around it, with many companies making card cages and enclosures for it.
+The Multibus specification was a robust industry standard with a relatively large form factor, allowing complex devices to be designed on it.
+Because it was well-defined and well-documented, a Multibus-compatible industry grew around it, with many companies making card cages and enclosures for it.
 Many others made CPU, memory, and other peripheral boards.
-In 1982 there were over 100 Multibus board and systems manufacturers.
-This allowed complex systems to be built from commercial off-the-shelf hardware, and also allowed companies to innovate by designing a proprietary Multibus board and then integrating it with other vendors' hardware to create a system.
-A good example of this was Sun Microsystems with their Sun-1 and Sun-2 workstations.
+In 1982, there were over 100 Multibus board and systems manufacturers.
+This allowed complex systems to be built from commercial off-the-shelf hardware, and also allowed companies to innovate by designing a proprietary Multibus board, then integrate it with another vendor's hardware to create a complete system.

+One example of this was Sun Microsystems with their Sun-1 and Sun-2 workstations.
 Sun built custom-designed CPU, memory, SCSI, and video display boards, and then added 3Com Ethernet networking boards, Xylogics SMD disk controllers, Ciprico Tapemaster 1/2 inch tape controllers, Sky Floating Point Processor, and Systech 16-port Terminal Interfaces in order to configure the system as a workstation or a file server.
 Other workstation vendors who used Multibus-based designs included HP/Apollo and Silicon Graphics.

 The Intel Multibus I & II product line was purchased from Intel by RadiSys Corporation, which in 2002 was then purchased by U.S. Technologies, Inc.

 Multibus architecture

-Multibus is an asynchronous bus that accommodates devices with various transfer rates while maintaining maximum throughput.
+Multibus was an asynchronous bus that accommodated devices with various transfer rates while maintaining a maximum throughput.
 It had 20 address lines so it could address up to 1 Mb of Multibus memory and 1 Mb of I/O locations.
 Most Multibus I/O devices only decoded the first 64 Kb of address space.

 Multibus supported multi-master functionality that allowed it to share the Multibus with multiple processors and other DMA devices.

 The standard Multibus form factor was a 12 in, 6.75 in circuit board with two ejection levers on the front edge.
-The board had two buses.
-The wider P1 bus which pin assignment was defined by the Multibus specification.
-A second smaller P2 bus was also defined as a private bus.
+The board had two buses: a wider P1 bus with pin assignment defined by the Multibus specification and a second smaller P2 bus was also defined as a private bus.